clusterlink-net/clusterlink/website/content/en/docs/main/concepts/fabric.md

 ### Prerequisites

-The following assume that you have access to the `clusterlink` CLI and one or more peers (i.e., clusters) where you'll deploy ClusterLink.
+The following sections assume that you have access to the `clusterlink` CLI and one or more peers (i.e., clusters) where you'll deploy ClusterLink.
 The CLI can be downloaded from the ClusterLink [releases page on GitHub][].